How Do I Get to Little Corn Island?

 – In spite of what some taxi drivers on Big Corn might tell you, the panga does run on schedule about 99% of the time… Better than many other forms of transportation!

 – The taxi drivers on Big Corn are offered cash commissions/bribes by some hotel owners to do their best to sway you to stay there (“I know a great little hotel for you to stay…”).
+Affected by these incentives, they are also known to give out disinformation to try to convince you to stay on Big Corn.

 – Most days of the year the ride is pretty smooth.
 On windier days it can be bumpy and wet.
 On those days, sitting towards the back of the boat is generally smoother, but can be the wettest ride.
 Sitting up front can be drier, but bumpier.
-Bring some sort of bag to keep phones and electronics and other personal items for the ride.
-Your larger bags (suitcases, large backpacks, etc) will be stored in a water-protected compartment in the back of the boat.
+It’s a good idea to bring some sort of watertight bag to keep phones and electronics, and other personal items for the ride.

-For those of you who have heard scary stories about the panga ride over, or have never been on a ride on a high-speed open boat before, here is a great video clip showing what the crossing is usually like: “Official” Little Corn Panga Video
+For those of you who have heard any scary stories about the panga ride over, or have never been on a ride on a high-speed open boat before, here is a great video clip showing what the crossing is usually like: “Official” Little Corn Panga Video

 Have a safe trip and we’ll see you here!